 - How does the individual resolve the conflicts and move on to the next stage?
 A single, universal mechanism seems unlikely.

 - How do we truly define success?
-After all, the idea of balance will vary between individuals, cultures, and even, over time, within ourselves.
+After all, the idea of balance will vary between individuals, cultures, and, over time, within ourselves.

 - How do we resolve such conflicts later in life?

-In Insight and responsibility, Erikson himself acknowledges some of the above points.
+In Insight and Responsibility, Erikson (1964) himself acknowledges some of the above points.
 He suggests that the theory offers a descriptive overview of psychosocial development and does not attempt to define the detailed mechanisms or steps involved.

 - Childhood and Society – Erik Erikson (Amazon)